 Ken grabbed his two Godzilla figures, still meeting Yukio’s gaze.
-“Yep, but Superman’s cool, too!”
+“Yep, he’s a Superman!”
 The little boy’s response widened Yukio’s smile even further, but before he could continue the conversation, a call came from the door of the house behind him.

 “Come in, Ken.
 Time for lunch!”

 “Yes,” Yano heard Gohei reply.
-“Some kind of strange fish that looks very weird to me.
+“And this is quite an odd one.
 I don’t think I’ve ever seen anything quite like it.”

 Yano had heard these words before, and he knew what they meant.